leaves-and-petalz/RoSa-v2-browser-interface/README.md

 Based on the OSC.js project from Colin Clark https://github.com/colinbdclark/osc.js

-The web browser app will the node Websocket server server to relay messages to OSC via UDP.
+The web browser app connects with the nodejs Websocket server to relay messages to OSC via UDP.

 ###Default settings in index.js: